mondeja/leptos-fluent/book/src/checking-translations.md

 This is performed by parsing the source code looking for these macros invocations.

-This is the mean reason why **leptos-fluent** doesn't provide ways to translate directly using methods of the [`leptos_fluent::I18n`] context, as it would be impossible to extract the translations at compile time.
+This is the main reason why **leptos-fluent** doesn't provide ways to translate directly using methods of the [`leptos_fluent::I18n`] context, as it would be impossible to extract the translations at compile time.

-The only limitation for checking translations with glob patterns is that the [`tr!`] and [`move_tr!`] macros that consume each context must be in different file trees, but this enforces a good practice of separation of concerns in the codebase.
+The only limitation for checking translations with glob patterns is that the [`tr!`] and [`move_tr!`] macros that consume each context must be in different file trees, but this enforces anyway a good practice of file-level separation of contexts in the codebase.

 [`tr!`]: https://docs.rs/leptos-fluent/latest/leptos_fluent/macro.tr.html
 [`move_tr!`]: https://docs.rs/leptos-fluent/latest/leptos_fluent/macro.move_tr.html